Kayla Itsines has done the impossible more times than we can count.

 She’s the only trainer who’s ever inspired us to commit to a 12-week workout program, she’s somehow convinced us to love burpees (or at least, the results that we see after doing them!), and she’s got a casual 5.8 million followers on Instagram—more than any other fitness account on the platform.

-Itsines shattered five Guinness World Records last Thursday—with the help of her fans, of course.
+And yesterday Itsines did it again, shattering five Guinness World Records—with the help of her fans, of course.
 The BBG Community, who loving refer to themselves as #KaylasArmy, joined forces in Melbourne, Australia to become the largest group to complete five different athletic achievements:

 - Most people performing star jumps